 Socket.ConnectAsync Method (SocketAsyncEventArgs)

-Begins an asynchronous request for a connection to a remote host.
+Begins an asynchronous request for a remote host connection.

 Return ValueType: System.Boolean